PanagiwthsPapatheodoropoulos/AI-ChessEngine/README.md

 - **Game Modes:** Play against the AI or observe AI vs. AI matches.
 - **Board Representation:** Utilizes standard chess notation and board representation for move calculations.

-*Note: Detailed features and functionalities are to be documented as the project evolves.*

 ## Getting Started